Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter03.rst

 Unfortunately the LibreOffice documentation or OfficeDocument doesn't list all the properties associated with the service.
 Have a look for yourself by typing ``lodoc OfficeDocument service``, which takes you to its IDL Page unfortunately.
 You'll then need to click on the OfficeDocument_ link in the "Classes" section to reach the documentation.
 OfficeDocument's "Public Attributes" section only lists three properties.
-Thre is a |odoc_member_list|_ which is a little more helpful but can be challengeing decipher.
+There is a |odoc_member_list|_ which is a little more helpful but can be challenging decipher.

 The second problem is also only partly addressed by the LibreOffice documentation.
 The pages helpfully includes inheritance tree diagrams that can be clicked on to jump to the documentation about other services and interfaces.